niraj-jogi12/truelayor-challenge/README.md

 # truelayor-challenge
 Repository for TrueFilm which is film investment company.
 This project enables them to understand which films have performed well in the past so that they can make better decisions.

-Please not the files enwiki-latest-abstract.xml.gz , movies_metadata.csv and ratings.csv has not been kept in the source folder as they are of huge sizes.
+Please note the files enwiki-latest-abstract.xml.gz , movies_metadata.csv and ratings.csv has not been kept in the source folder as they are of huge sizes.

 **1. How to run it and how to query the data.**
 I have made this project reproducible and automated with the help of shell script run.sh and config file .